Reunion2010AH-0148.JPG

 Curtis K. Hughes is an acclaimed composer of concert music, and a Boston-based music educator.

-His new album “Tulpa,” a Twin Peaks-themed collection of chamber and ensemble music, is available now from New Focus Recordings.
+His album “Tulpa,” a Twin Peaks-themed collection of chamber and ensemble music, is available now from New Focus Recordings.

 “Curtis… has composed a unique body of works which demonstrates both the depth of his listening and his ability to synthesize an extremely wide range of influences into an extremely personal and deeply moving sound world.”